rocky1638/rocky1638.github.io/content/whats-the-point-of-system-design-anyway.md

 created_at: 2024-01-26
 type: writing
 aliases:
+title: "what's the point of system design anyway?"
 parents:
   - "[[designing-data-intensive-applications|ddia]]"
 ---

-# What’s the point of system design anyway?

 The question we want to answer: